AZ Hugs for the Houseless outdoor picnic events at odds with city

 AZ Hugs Founder Austin Davis has no plans to stop the event.
 He believes it’s a key resource for unhoused people in the community.

-“That’s not something we’re willing to give up,” Davis told KTAR News 92.3 FM.
+“That’s not something we’re willing to give up,” Davis said.
 “Because I know for a fact how valuable and valid that picnic is for people and what it means for folk.”

 However, he is working to comply with the city and has begun the process of getting the special permit.